kroshu/kuka_robot_descriptions/README.md

 ### 1. After-Build Hook Phase

-Immediately after the build phase (but before the testing phase), the CI pipeline triggers the `after_build_hook.sh` script.
+Immediately after the build phase (but before the testing phase), the CI pipeline triggers the `before_run_target_test.sh` script.
 This script launches `run_gazebo_tests.py`, which performs the following tasks:

 - **Reads robot names and families** from the `README.md` file to ensure all Gazebo-supported robots are included.
 - **Executes parameterized tests** using `gazebo_support_test.py`, a parametrized test script, which:
-  - Launches Gazebo in headless mode, launching the server and the ros gazebo bridge separately.
+  - Launches Gazebo in headless mode through test_gazebo.launch.py.
   - Checks whether the simulation successfully configures and activates:
     - Hardware interfaces
     - Joint State Broadcaster